EastEriq/LAST_QHYccd/testing_libqhyccd_30-03-21.md

 6) written a couple of them, which sometimes crash, sometimes not...

-Since we are at it, I thought of checking support, min/max values and effect of `CONTROL_ROWNOISERE`, which may turn on/off the row noise reduction: Not Supported.
+Since we are at it, I thought of checking support, min/max values and effect of `CONTROL_ROWNOISERE`, which may turn on/off the row noise reduction: **Not Supported for QHY600**.

 ## Mandatory parameters which have to be reset after `InitQHYCCD()`